Interior's $109M Bull Lake Dam Project Awarded to Krew Heavy Civil LLC Under Full and Open Competition

 Oversight & Accountability

 The Bureau of Reclamation, under the Department of the Interior, is responsible for overseeing this project.
-Oversight will likely focus on adherence to construction timelines, budget, quality standards, and environmental compliance.
+Standard oversight mechanisms for large construction contracts should be in place to ensure compliance and quality.

 Related Government Programs